MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_customer.md

 ---

 # Create customers
-Create a customer in Dynamics 365 for Financials.
+Create a customer object in Dynamics 365 for Financials.

 ## HTTP request
 ```